The Nobl9 Agent

 A Direct configuration requires users to enter their authentication credentials (API key, token, etc.).
 These values are encrypted and safely stored in Nobl9.

 With an Agent configuration, the user passes their credentials when launching the Agent, and those credentials are not stored in the Nobl9 backend.
 What's more, you have access to the Agent's logs, which makes troubleshooting easier (see the Agent Troubleshooting page).
-For this reason, we recommend making your initial connection to a data source with an Agent configuration.
+For this reason, we recommend making your initial connection to a data source with the Agent configuration.

 You can also use the Nobl9 Agent to collect and return data if your company's firewall blocks outbound connections.
 You still need to open a port for the Nobl9 Agent to send data back to Nobl9, but it removes the need for the Nobl9 application to make direct calls to your environment.